What The Entire F**k?!? Texas School Says Black Boy’s Locs Are Against Dress Code, “Cut It Or Wear A Dress”

 “He told me that I could either cut it, braid it and pin it up, or put my grandson in a dress and send him to school, and when prompted my grandson must say he’s a girl,” said Woodley.

-The schools a$$-backwards “dress code” states that “no ponytails, ducktails, rat-tails, male buns, or puffballs are allowed on male students.”
+The school’s a$$-backwards “dress code” states that “no ponytails, ducktails, rat-tails, male buns, or puffballs are allowed on male students.”
 Nor should males students’ hair “extend past the top of a t-shirt collar.”

 Angry parents packed the halls of Tatum ISD during the most recent board meeting to voice their concerns over the school’s handling of this situation.